-Japan will continue to work with the BIE to formalise its World Expo project and will submit a definitive implementation plan, known as a registration dossier.
-This dossier will be submitted to the BIE at least five years before the opening date of the Expo, so that it can be formally registered by the General Assembly.
+Japan continues to work with the BIE to formalise its World Expo project and submitted a definitive implementation plan, known as a registration dossier, in January 2020.
+This dossier is now being reviewed by the BIE and its Member States in order to prepare for the formal registration of Expo 2025 Osaka Kansai by the General Assembly.

 Never before have humankind’s capabilities been as developed as they are now.

 Unprecedented economic growth and the Millennium Development Goals (MDGs), the collaborative initiative for addressing global issues, have pulled more than one billion people out of dire poverty.
 Moreover, breakthroughs in science and technology have pushed the boundaries of human potential and permanently changed the way we interact with the world around us.

 However, progress has not been brought about without new challenges.
 Economic growth has also produced income and wealth inequality, giving rise to social unrest and conflicts.
 Breakthrough technologies like artificial intelligence (AI) have the potential to arouse anxiety about the value and quality of human life.

 The new reality forces us to confront some of the most profound questions about the human experience.
 What is happiness?
 What is fulfilment?

 What the world requires is a new approach that can expand human potential, get over the challenges of today, and provide guidelines for a better future; a better life for more people, all over the world, and a practical vision of the future that is not only created for all, but is created by all.

 The theme of Expo 2025 Osaka Kansai, "Designing Future Society for Our Lives", intends to approach such complex issues through facilitating the participation of as many people as possible and bringing their ideas together to design a more inclusive and sustainable future.